tracychiayu/sdr-qam-transceiver/README.md

 # SDR QAM Transceiver
 This project implements a complete digital communication system using Software Defined Radio (SDR).
-It transmits a QAM-modulated signal over the air and performs all essential baseband processing steps on the receiver side, including:
+It transmits a QAM-modulated signal over the air between two seperate SDR devices and performs all essential baseband processing steps on the receiver side, including:
 - Matched filtering
 - Symbol synchronization
 - Frame synchronization